 Understanding these reasons for churn can help your financial institution prevent it in the future.

-Customer and Member Service Follow-up Surveys
+8. Customer Service Follow-up Surveys

 When customers or members have a major issue with their account they need to be handled immediately.
 Many do not want to wait for an email response.